sarahmib/CS_260/README.md

 - MongoDB Atlas database created - Done
 - Endpoints for data - My endpoints process data, send it to mongo's database, and retrieve from the database
 - Stores data in MongoDB - Done

+## Login deliverable
+For this deliverable, I associate submitted events with an authenticated user

+- User registration - Creates a new account in the database.
+- Existing user - Existing users can login, create events under the username, and access only events associated with the username.
+- Use MongoDB to store credentials - Stores both user and the events.
+- Restricts functionality - You cannot submit or view events until you have logged in.
+Please note that this restriction is on the backend, and no indication is shown on the frontend